Holiday rentals in St Andrews

 Large, sunny, 1700sq.ft upper conversion over 2 floors.
 Fantastic views.
 Large, private garden (UNDER RENOVATION) with summerhouse, gas BBQ, putting green, lawn chairs and games.
 Plenty of free on-street parking.
 Lounge seating for 9, dining for up to 12.
 High chair, travel cot, safety gates for the stairs.
 Full-time holiday let with a full-time manager.
 GARDEN BEING RENOVATED UNTIL END MAY 2026: please ask

-Enjoy a stylish experience at this centrally-located place.
-Excellent location, a 7 iron from the 18th hole on the Old Course and minutes walk to the stylish town centre.
-Greyfriars Apartment was built on the remains of Greyfriars Friary, built in 1458.
-It is a Victorian listed property, a perfect haven for golfers and those who enjoy a life of luxury.
+Enjoy a comfortable and relaxed experience at this centrally-located destination.
+It is a 2 minute walk from the 18th hole on the Old Course and minutes walk from the stylish town centre.
+Greyfriars Townhouse was built on the remains of Greyfriars Friary in 1458.
+It is a Victorian listed property, a perfect haven for golfers, family and friends.
+Retaining many original features.

 Popular amenities for St Andrews holiday rentals